abelardojarab/emacs-config/.emacs.d/flycheck/doc/guide/usage.rst

    :auto:

-When you move the point in the current buffer while the error list is visible, all errors at point and at the current line are highlighted in the error list with :face:`flycheck-error-list-highlight-at-point` and :face:`flycheck-error-list-highlight` respectively.
+When you move the point in the current buffer while the error list is visible, all errors on the current line are highlighted in the error list with :face:`flycheck-error-list-highlight`:

-.. face:: flycheck-error-list-highlight-at-point
+.. face:: flycheck-error-list-highlight
    :auto:

+You can customize the appearance of the line and column numbers and of the syntax checker name:

+.. face:: flycheck-error-list-line-number
+   :auto:

+.. face:: flycheck-error-list-column-number
+   :auto:

-.. face:: flycheck-error-list-highlight
+.. face:: flycheck-error-list-checker-name
    :auto:

 .. _error-navigation: